MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-uap3-host-manual.md

 ---
-Description: Represents a valid HTTP or HTTPS host name that the app wants to register as able to handle.
+description: Represents a valid HTTP or HTTPS host name that the app wants to register as able to handle.
 Search.Product: eADQiWindows 10XVcnh
 title: uap3:Host
 ms.assetid: 7635ea1b-a5f8-4347-a553-8cabb62d7102